macdja38/color-reader/README.md

+# Intro

+This project was designed to test an idea that text may be esaier to read if each letter is given a unique colour.

+# Project Setup

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>